Diversity (dance troupe): 2011–2012: Digitized tour

 In July and August Diversity members Mitchell Craske, Perri Kiely and Ashton Russell along with fellow Dancework studio dancer Nathan Ramsey took part in the Born to Shine roadshow.
 At each show two of the four would perform and take part in a dance masterclass for children.

-The group did a number of TV performances including Britain's Got Talent, Got to Dance, Born to Shine and Red or Black.
-They also filmed the first series of "Ashley Banjo's Secret Street Crew".
-In September they supported the charity the Railway Children by producing a film for them and also a competition where the winners would meet the group on their next tour.
+The group did a number of TV performances including Britain's Got Talent, Got to Dance, Red or Black? and Born to Shine.
+They also filmed the first series of Ashley Banjo's Secret Street Crew.
+In September they supported the Railway Children charity by producing a film for them and also a competition where the winners would meet the group on their next tour.

 In October the group performed at the Michael Forever – The Tribute Concert.

-The first series of "Ashley Banjo's Secret Street Crew" aired.
+The first series of Ashley Banjo's Secret Street Crew aired.
 In the show members of Diversity took turns to help Ash teach small groups a street dance.
 The group also filmed the second series of "Ashley Banjo's Secret Street Crew" during the course of the year.

-Starting from March, Diversity did their first UK Arena tour called "Digitized – Trapped in the Game".
+Starting from March, Diversity did their first UK Arena tour, Digitized – Trapped in the Game.
 They sold out the O2 Arena with a standing ovation from the audience.
 Shortly after the Digitized tour Ian McNaughton, Jamie McNaughton and Matthew McNaughton left the group.
 Later in the year they brought out their DVD of the tour filmed at the O2 Arena.